thangchung/awesome-dotnet-core/README.md

 Thanks to all [contributors](https://github.com/thangchung/awesome-dotnet-core/graphs/contributors), you're awesome and wouldn't be possible without you!
 The goal is to build a categorized community-driven collection of very well-known resources.

+#### Finding .NET Core packages in the NuGet Gallery

+It's not possible to browse or search the NuGet Gallery for packages compatible with .NET Core.
+If you'd find this useful, please vote for the feature request at [NuGet/NuGetGallery#3098](https://github.com/NuGet/NuGetGallery/issues/3098).

 ## Contents

 * [General](#general)